Ddjalex/TelegramBroadcaster/replit.md

 - Added logout functionality to admin dashboard sidebar
 - Removed callback query handlers for cleaner bot interaction
 - **CRITICAL FIX**: Fixed broadcast system to only send messages to active users - inactive users are now properly filtered out
-- Added real-time WebSocket notification system for all admin actions
+- Temporarily disabled WebSocket notifications due to connection issues in Replit environment
-- Implemented WebSocket server with automatic reconnection and connection status indicator
+- Application uses standard HTTP requests with automatic refresh for real-time updates
 - Fixed TypeScript errors in user management preventing mute functionality from working
 - Removed block functionality from admin interface - users can only be muted or removed